-Texas attorney general sues Biden administration, slams 'flaty unconstitutional' federal vaccine mandate
+Texas attorney general sues Biden administration, slams 'flatly unconstitutional' federal vaccine mandate

 "We’ve tried in the past," Paxton said.
 "We send them a letter and they don’t respond.
 The Biden administration, I don’t think they view themselves as needing to follow federal law or listen to any advice from states or anybody else."

-Paxton told Fox News Digital that he has been in touch with Republican attorney generals and governors across the country and they are almost all in agreement with Texas’ position and he expects more legal challenges to the mandate.
+Paxton told Fox News Digital that he has been in touch with Republican attorneys general and governors across the country and they are almost all in agreement with Texas’ position and he expects more legal challenges to the mandate.

 CLICK HERE TO GET THE FOX NEWS APP